 - The permission to create users in the database

 - You have system permissions for the server to be monitored

 The users are generated individually for each database – thus the respective instance must be set as an environment-variable before any login – for example, for the SID MYINST1:

 root@linux# su - oracle oracle@linux export ORACLE_SID=MYINST1

 Next, log in to the instance, create a user for the monitoring and give it the following permissions.
-Our example user is called check_mk – in principle the name is unimportant:
+Our example user is called check_mk – in principle, however, the name doesn’t matter:

 sqlplus> create user check_mk identified by myPassword; sqlplus> grant select_catalog_role to check_mk; sqlplus> grant create session to check_mk; sqlplus> connect check_mk/myPassword sqlplus> exit